Thinking of NYC house sitting either as a pet owner or as a house sitter?

 Using house sitters or being a house sitter yourself can be a great way to save money in the Big Apple.

 We are now full time traveling house sitters, yet since most of our family and friends live in New York, we return for a few months every year and stay via house sitting.
-This means we are well versed in house sitting in New York!
+We’ve done house sits in Brooklyn, Manhattan, and Queens.
+Needless to say, at this point we are well versed in house sitting in New York

 In this article, we’ll be talking mainly about exchange-based house sitting.

 Exchange-based house sitters offer their services in exchange for staying in someone’s house or apartment.
 No money changes hands between either party.
 This type of house sitter is usually traveling and does house sitting as a way to save money while doing so.